stephenajulu/stephenajulu.com/content/blog/endocrine-disruptors-what-they-are-how-to-avoid-them.md

 ##### Reproduction

-* Some classes of EDCs (DDT, BPA, phthalates, PCBs, others) can affect reproductive health by mimicking or blocking the effects of male and female sex hormones
+* Some classes of EDCs (DDT, BPA, phthalates, PCBs, and others) can affect reproductive health by mimicking or blocking the effects of male and female sex hormones this, in turn, causes **low sperm count and infertility, especially in men**

 ##### Growth and development

 * High exposures to EDCs during gestation can lead to low-birth-weight
 * Altered development
 * Disrupted sexual development
 * Weakened immune system

 ##### Cancer